eCubed/DevNotes/2018-09-25-01-angular-directives.md

 the component or native element I'm applying my structural directive to.
 * I should inject `ViewContainerRef` which is the governing object that decides how to ultimately build (or not build) what the user sees.
 I actually hand over the `TemplateRef<any>` to `ViewContainerRef` if I need to show the hosted component or native element, based on some logic.
-* I should inject `Renderer2` if I needed to build html in Angular code in a similar fashion to plain JavaScript.
-Ultimately,